jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-23-simplex-algorithm-part-one.md

 ## Linear Optimisation

 Optimisation is often overlooked in online machine learning courses.
-I believe that the study of optimisation is essential to improving one's skills as a machine learning practitioner.

 Today we discuss the `hello world` equivalent of linear optimisation - the __Simplex Algorithm__.

 We first construct the linear program before diving into its geometric representation and algebraic properties, all of which lead to the intuition of the algorithm.
 Once we understand the algorithm, we try to understand why the algorithm works mathematically.